 Dropbox faces competition from large organizations that provide cloud content management solutions such as Microsoft (NASDAQ:MSFT), Alphabet (NASDAQ:GOOG) and Box (NYSE:BOX).

-As you can see below, Dropbox's revenue growth has been unremarkable over the last year, growing from quarterly revenue of $530.6 million, to $572.7 million.
+As you can see below, Dropbox's revenue growth has been unremarkable over the last two years, growing from quarterly revenue of $487.4 million in Q3 FY2020, to $591 million.

-You can see below that Dropbox reported 17,370,000 customers at the end of the quarter, an increase of 280,000 on last quarter.
-That's in line with the customer growth we have seen over the last couple of quarters, suggesting that the company can maintain its current sales momentum.
+You can see below that Dropbox reported 17,550,000 customers at the end of the quarter, an increase of 180,000 on last quarter.
+That is a little slower customer growth than what we are used to seeing lately, suggesting that the customer acquisition momentum is slowing a little bit.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Dropbox's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 81.5% in Q2.
+Dropbox's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 81.4% in Q3.

 That means that for every $1 in revenue the company had $0.81 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Significantly up from the last quarter, this is a great gross margin, that allows companies like Dropbox to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
+This is a great gross margin, that allows companies like Dropbox to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
 It is good to see that the gross margin is staying stable which indicates that Dropbox is doing a good job controlling costs and is not under pressure from competition to lower prices.

 Cash Is King

 If you follow StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Dropbox's free cash flow came in at $205.9 million in Q2, roughly the same as last year.
+Dropbox's free cash flow came in at $245.2 million in Q3, up 10.6% year on year.